LLNL/popclass/README.md

 an interface to common Bayesian inference libraries, and the ability for users to flexibly specify their own Galactic model and classification parameters.

-For more details on the project please including the installation, contributing, and the getting started guide see the [documentation](https://popclass.readthedocs.io).
+For more details on the project including the installation, contributing, and the getting started guide see the [documentation](https://popclass.readthedocs.io).

 ![image info](./docs/images/lens_class.gif)